In-person at Project Farmhouse (76 E 13 St. in MANHATTAN)

 Opening \\ GrowNYC, USI, RUDN

-Metabolism of Cities \\ Dan Walsh, PhD
+Challenges for Urban Metabolism Repair: The Path Ahead \\ Dan Walsh, PhD

-PFAS Journey \\ Susan Smith, PhD
+Politics of Soil \\ Susan Smith, PhD

-Grounded and ungrounded community efforts \\ Marion Yuen + Sam S. T. Pressman
+3-YR Ecological Transformation @ East Flatbush Rehabilitation Haven \\ Marion Yuen + Sam S. T. Pressman

 Sustainable development \\ Greg Kiss